PulspectivePulspective

 10. International Data Transfers

-Personal Data may be transferred to and stored in the United States by Supabase Inc. Pulspective ensures that such transfers are made on the basis of adequate contractual safeguards (including data processing agreements with Supabase) that provide a standard of protection comparable to the PDPA.
+Personal Data may be transferred to and stored in the United States by our sub-processors.
+Pulspective ensures that such transfers are made on the basis of adequate contractual safeguards (including data processing agreements with each sub-processor) that provide a standard of protection comparable to the PDPA.

 11. Data Return and Deletion